dkm/xcplanner/README.md

 ### Elevation data ###

 XC Planner can use [CGIAR-CSI](http://srtm.csi.cgiar.org/) data to determine turnpoint elevations.
 The program `bin/srtm-download` can be used to download and prepare this data for use.
 It is advisable to download the CGIAR-CSI tiles for the areas you wish to cover.
-For example, to download the data for Europea, run
+For example, to download the data for Europe, run

 	bin/srtm-download --europe

-To download the the data for the entire world, run
+To download the data for the entire world, run

 	bin/srtm-download --all --ignore-errors